Darkerhack/jython.org/README.md

-## I'm a Security Researcher, Bug Bounty Hunter and CTF Player!!
+## I'm a Data Analyst, Security Researcher, and CTF Player!!

-- 🔥 I’m currently learning and hacking on HackerOne
-- 🤗 I’m looking to collaborate with other Hackers around the world
-- 😇 Fun fact: I love to watch **Netflix** and exploit stuffs.
+- 🔍 Actively advancing skills in data analytics
+- 💻 Engaged in impactful data analysis projects
+- 📊 Proficient in Python, R, SQL, and machine learning
+- 🌐 Seeking collaboration with data enthusiasts
+- 📈 Committed to delivering actionable insights